GiacomoPignoni/light-todo/README.md

 ### Build in your own
 In this momemnt it's not avaible for Linux and MacOS but you can build in your own
-- Copy this repo and select `master` branch
+- Copy this repo and select `main` branch
 - Install Npm packages with `npm install`
 - Build it with `npm run electron:build`
 - You can find your build in `release` folder